• Home

 • Law-Related Events: Attend seminars, workshops, and conferences to meet industry professionals and other students who can share tips or opportunities.

 • Tip: Don't just collect business cards; follow up with a thoughtful message.
+This will help you in the near future.

 • LinkedIn: A well-maintained LinkedIn profile can act as an interactive resume.